Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 If you own land in Washington County, from Chipley, Vernon, and Wausau, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused, especially larger acreage.

 The county seat is Chipley.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 Washington County sellers around Chipley, Vernon, and Wausau usually want a buyer who understands acreage that should be priced like usable rural land, not a retail lot.
 We write these pages so owners can quickly tell whether we are a fit for this county, not just for Florida in general.